microsoft/rushstack/common/docs/rfcs/rfc-4230-rush-subspaces.md

 1. **Not scalable:** We currently have over 700 split lockfiles.
 Because each lockfile gets installed separately, our total install time is approximately 700x slower than a conventional single-lockfile monorepo.
 This cost is somewhat hidden in our setup because each CI pipeline only installs a small subset of lockfiles, distributed across hundreds of VMs, one for each pipeline.
 But even if the runtime cost is acceptable, consuming so many VM resources is not financially acceptable.

 2. **Incorrect installation model:** As mentioned, this installation does not correctly satisfy `package.json` version requirements.
 For example, if `my-app` depends on `react@16.0.0` and `my-library` also depends on `react@16.0.0`, two distinct copies of `react` will be installed in the `node_modules` folder, which we call a **split workspace doppelganger.** This happens because each `pnpm-lock.yaml` is processed essentially as an independent installation.
 Attempts to fix this problem are equivalent to reverting to a centralized lockfile.

 For these reasons, the Rush maintainers have been reluctant to accept **PR #<!---->3481** as an official feature.

 ## Subspaces (formerly "injected workspaces")

 Let's propose a new feature called **subspaces** that divides the workspace into named groups of projects.
 (In earlier discussions, we called this same feature "injected workspaces.")
 Each project belongs to exactly one subspace, and each subspace has one lockfile and associated configuration such as `.pnpmfile.cjs`, `common-versions.json`, etc. This can solve both of the problems identified above:

 1. **Scalable:** Whereas the split workspace feature introduced one lockfile for every project, subspaces allow splitting conservatively, according to meaningful purposes.
 For example, we might define one subspace for "bleeding edge projects," one for "testing libraries," and one for "everything else."
 Or perhaps one subspace per team.
 A large monrepo could have 20 subspaces but not 700+.

 2. **Correct installation model:** When projects belong to separate lockfiles, instead of treating `workspace:*` as a blind `npm link` into a separate universe of versions, subspaces will instead perform an "injected" install.
 This terminology comes from PNPM's [injected: true](https://pnpm.io/package_json#dependenciesmetainjected) feature.
 It simulates what would happen if the library project was first published to an NPM registry (for example [Verdaccio](https://verdaccio.org/) on `localhost`) and then installed normally by the dependent project.
 Rush's `install-test-workspace` project achieves the same result by running `pnpm pack` in the library folder to produce a tarball, then using `.pnpmfile.cjs` to replace `workspace:*` with a `file:` reference to that tarball.

-### Observation #1: We need a prebuild event
+### Observation #1: We need a postbuild event

 Whichever way that injected installs are implemented, an important consequence is that the library project gets copied instead of symlinked into the consumer's `node_modules` folder.
 This fundamentally changes the developer workflow: